FTWinston/Betrayer/README.md

  * HarmonyX patching guide: https://github.com/BepInEx/HarmonyX/wiki/Basic-usage
  * dotPeek to look through assembly_valheim.dll code: https://www.jetbrains.com/decompiler/

-* Download and Unzip https://github.com/FTWinston/Betrayer/files/6756571/CopyDLLS.zip into the Betrayer project directory (next to the .csproj) and edit the target directory variable so it'll automatically copy your .dlls over to the install directory
+* Download and Unzip https://github.com/FTWinston/Betrayer/files/6756571/CopyDLLS.zip into the Betrayer project directory (next to the .csproj) and edit the InstallDir variable so it'll automatically copy your .dlls over to the install directory